MCCodes01/FetchRewards/README.md

 # FetchRewards
-Application for pixel plotting
+Application for pixel plotting:

 Requirements:
 Docker

 How to run:
-docker build -t FetchRewards . docker run -it --rm --network host --name FetchRewards-Running FetchRewards
+(go into docker file directory) docker build -t fetchrewards . (make sure to add the period) docker run -it --rm --network host --name FetchRewards-Running FetchRewards

 Then open input.html in your browser